StoutIEEE/macropad-workshop/readme.md

 #### Building and flashing the firmware

 Now that we're ready start playing with our firmware.
-First lets build against the test layout.
+First lets build against the test layout so we can see if everything is soldered right.
 Going back to our msys2 terminal type our build command: `make handwired/tennie:test`

 It will build.
 When it finishes run the `qmk_toolbox.exe` you downloaded earlier.
 You should see a screen like this.